mauno-j-ronkko/sharkC64/docs/ide/building.md

 # Building the active module

-The home screen of sharkC64 looks as follows (captured on version 0.3):
+The home screen of the sharkC64 IDE looks as follows (captured on version 0.3):
 ![Selecting active module](../images/building.png)

 To build the active module, click the Build action in the Module section.